riganti/dotvvm-docs/Pages/introduction.md

 * _Data-binding expressions_ — e.g. `{value: Number1}` or `{command: Calculate()}` in the sample above
 * _DotVVM controls_ — e.g. `<dot:Button Text="Calculate" />`

-When users of the web application navigate to the page, DotVVM translates the DotHTML markup to plain HTML syntax which can be displayed by the browser.
+When users navigate to the page, DotVVM translates the DotHTML markup to plain HTML syntax which can be displayed by the browser.

 DotHTML files usually have the `.dothtml` extension.
 There are special kinds of views — [Master pages](~/pages/concepts/layout/master-pages) or [Markup controls](~/pages/concepts/control-development/markup-controls) — which are using different file extensions, but they are still using DotHTML syntax.